-- Adopt a formal written charter that specifies the audit committee's scope of responsibility.
-The charter should be reviewed every five years and updated as necessary. - Maintain minutes of meetings.

-- Authorize investigations into any matter within the audit committee's scope of responsibilities when necessary. - Ensure that significant findings and recommendations made by the internal and external auditors are acted upon appropriately and promptly. - Report audit committee actions to the BOV.
-In addition, the audit committee shall provide its recommendations for actions to be taken by the BOV and management in order to strengthen the institution's controls, financial reporting process, and compliance procedures. - Meet, consistent with Commonwealth law, in closed meetings with the internal or external auditors, to discuss matters that the audit committee or any of these groups believes should be discussed privately.
+- Adopt a formal written charter that specifies the ARC Committee's scope of responsibility.
+The charter should be reviewed every five years and updated as necessary. - Maintain minutes of meetings. - Authorize investigations into any matter within the ARC Committee's scope of responsibilities when necessary. - Ensure that significant findings and recommendations made by the internal and external auditors are acted upon appropriately and promptly. - Report ARC Committee actions to the board of visitors.
+In addition, the ARC Committee shall provide its recommendations for actions to be taken by the BOV and management in order to strengthen the institution's controls, financial reporting process, and compliance procedures. - Meet, consistent with commonwealth law, in closed meetings with the internal or external auditors, to discuss matters that the ARC Committee or any of these groups believes should be discussed privately.